afoxinsocks/foxie-clock/INSTALLING.md

 4. Click OK to close the Preferences window
 5. Open `Tools->Board` and select `Boards Manager`
 6. Search for `RedBoard Nano` to install the `SparkFun Apollo3 Boards` and select `Install`.
-   At this moment, 1.0.27 is the latest version of the Apollo3 Board support from SparkFun.
+   At this moment, 1.0.29 is the latest version of the Apollo3 Board support from SparkFun and is confirmed to work with the latest Foxie Clock firmware.
 7. Select `Tools->Programmer->Ambiq Secure Bootloader`
 8. Select `Tools->Board->SparkFun RedBoard Artemis Nano`
 9. Make sure your Foxie Clock is plugged into your computer with a USB-C cable.